kannankvs/md2/Command-Reference.md

 **config portchannel add/del <portchannel_name>**

 This command is used to add or delete the portchannel.
-This command needs root privileges.
 It is recommended to use portchannel names in the format "PortChannelxxxx", where "xxxx" is number of 1 to 4 digits.
 Ex: "PortChannel0002".

 NOTE: If users specify any other name like "pc99", command will succeed, but such names are not supported.
 Such names are not printed properly in the "show interface portchannel" command.
 It is recommended not to use such names.